Indanthrene Blue

 Rossol, Monona.
 The Artist's Complete Health and Safety Guide.
 New York, NY : Allworth Press, 2001.
 The book is rather dated, updated information is available from her website.

-Excellent, see notes
+Excellent, refer to notes

 Often performs as excellent (all 8’s on the BWS) with on variety that threw a 7 amid the 8’s.
 According to Golden’s research on lightfastness there may be variability depending on the mixing white.
 This color has some variation depending on the mixing white used in oils.
 It tanked in Lead White made with linseed, though this may vary a bit depending on the brand.
 It slid to an ASTM II in pure zinc.
 In most other mixing whites it performed at ASTM I - Excellent.